About The Education Section

 The Education Section is committed to meeting the needs of all persons concerned with the progress, growth and development of education in physical therapy.
 Section members recognize that education in physical therapy is a multi-faceted process including didactic and clinical components which are implemented in a variety of learning environments.
 In some way, every physical therapists and physical therapist assistant is engaged in education: with patients, clients, and families, with students and colleagues, and with their own professional development.
 It is the purpose of the Education Section to support these educational efforts through communication among our members and with our professional community, through action within our Association and in our educational environments, and through investigation and scholarship related to education in physical therapy.

 The Education Section is governed by an elected board of directors, all of whom are available to discuss issues affecting the Association and the physical therapy profession.
 The Section President is responsible for governing and directing all section activities.
 The Section Delegate participates in the House of Delegates, which is the highest decision-making body of the Association, and makes decisions on issues that frequently have far-reaching implications for the Association and the profession.

-Vice President: Gina Maria Musolino, PT, MSEd, EdD
+President: Gina Maria Musolino, PT, MSEd, EdD

-Secretary: Alecia Thiele, PT, DPT, MSEd, ATC
+Treasurer: Alecia Thiele, PT, DPT, MSEd, ATC

 A Proud Component of the